nickjones39/openml-to-prov/README.md

 - `prov`
 - `graphviz`

-**Optional** (for conformance validation, `--validate`):
+**Optional** (for conformance validation `--validate`, and the `openml_to_prov.evaluate` RDF/SPARQL layers):
 - `rdflib`
 - `pyshacl`
 - `prov`
+- `matplotlib` (for `evaluate` plots only)

-> The schema check runs with no extra dependencies.
-The SHACL and PROV-O round-trip checks require the packages above; if they are not installed, those checks are skipped gracefully (recorded as `skipped` in the report) rather than failing.
+> The schema check and the compression layer of `evaluate` run with no extra dependencies.
+The SHACL and PROV-O round-trip checks, and the RDF/SPARQL layers of `evaluate`, require the packages above; if they are not installed, those steps are skipped gracefully rather than failing.

 ### OpenML API Key (for `--real` mode)